kasmca/Rogers-Bank-OFX-Fix/README.md

 Finally, even prior to this update, previous downloaded transaction dates were incorrectly set to 1 day earlier.
 This program will correct that.

 I have logged a ticket with Rogers Bank at 1-855-775-2265 to ask them address this issue.
-I encourage you to do the same.
+I encourage you to do the sameas this program is designed to just be a temporary fix.

-Feedback at kganca@gmail.com

 ## Download
 [![GitHub all releases](https://img.shields.io/github/downloads/kasmca/Rogers-Bank-OFX-Fix/total?label=Downloads&cacheSeconds=60)](https://github.com/kasmca/Rogers-Bank-OFX-Fix/releases/latest)